What is self-service sign-up for Azure Active Directory?

 - A self-service-created Azure AD tenant can be turned into a managed tenant that can be used for other services

 - Self-service sign-up: This is the method by which a user signs up for a cloud service and has an identity automatically created for them in Azure AD based on their email domain.

-- Unmanaged Azure AD directory: This is the directory where that identity is created.
-An unmanaged directory is a directory that has no global administrator.
+- Unmanaged Azure AD tenant: This is the tenant where that identity is created.
+An unmanaged tenant is a tenant that has no global administrator.

 How do I control self-service settings?